Tā tātou atarua – Our vision

 He kōrero mōu - About you

-You are a proactive critical thinker who thrives in an environment where you analyse and evaluate information in a logical way when solving complex problems.
-You’re a capable individual who has an in-depth understanding of taxation rules, Accounting Standards, financial reporting, and performance monitoring processes in local government.
+You're a proactive critical thinker who thrives in an environment where you analyse and evaluate information in a logical way when solving complex problems.
+You’re a capable individual who has an indepth understanding of taxation rules, Accounting Standards, financial reporting, and performance monitoring processes in local government.

-Ideally, you have at least 2 years of consistent work experience in an accounting related position in a multidisciplinary environment with experience in Annual Report preparation and audit practices.
-Furthermore, you are working towards becoming a Chartered Accountant with CAANZ, and have a Bachelor degree in Accounting or hold relevant experience.
+Ideally, you have at least two years of consistent work experience in an accounting related position in a multidisciplinary environment with experience in Annual Report preparation and audit practices.
+Furthermore, you're working towards becoming a Chartered Accountant with CAANZ, and have a Bachelor degree in Accounting or hold relevant experience.

 Your appreciation for Tikanga Māori and Māori values informs your approach to Council functions, stakeholder engagement, and team collaboration.
 As a local government kaimahi, we can look to you to uphold our values of Mahi Tahi, #arohatōmahi, Manaakitanga, and Tiakitanga.